tokio-rs/website/content/blog/2023-11-23-announcing-axum-0-7-0.md

 I encourage you to read the [changelog] to see all the changes and for tips on how to upgrade from 0.6 to 0.7.

-Also, please ask questions in [Discord] or [file issues] if you have trouble updating or discover bugs.
+Also, please [open a GitHub discussion] if you have trouble updating.
+You're also welcome to ask questions in [Discord].

 <div style="text-align:right">&mdash; David Pedersen (<a href="https://twitter.com/davidpdrsn">@davidpdrsn</a>)</div>